alaneicker/javascript-form-validator/README.md

 ```

 ## ErrorMessageRouter
-You can use the validation response to set your ouwn custom error messaging, or you use the `ErrorMessageRouter` class to handle the error messaging automagically.
+You can use the validation response to set your own custom error messaging, or you use the `ErrorMessageRouter` class to handle the error messaging automagically.

-Initialize the `ErrorMessageRouter` class and call the `setErrors()` method.
+Once your form has validated and returns a response, initialize the `ErrorMessageRouter` class and call the `setErrors()` method.

+The `ErrorMessageRouter` constructor takes 2 required arguments:
+1. A reference to the form element
+2. the validation response data object

 ```javascript
 const addUserForm = document.querySelector('#add-user');
 const validationResponse = addUserFormValidator.validate(formData);